Leveraging genomic deep learning models for the prediction of non-coding variant effects: Evaluations of variant effect predictions

-\textbf{Expression from personal genomes.} Recent work tested the ability of genomic deep learning models to predict variation in gene expression from genetic variation in personal genomes \cite{Sasse2023, Huang2023}.
-Expression predictions generated using personal genome sequences \cite{Lappalainen2013, Bennett2018} were compared to measured personal gene expression levels from RNA-seq experiments.
-This evaluation strategy circumvents the issue of causal variant identification, a major limitation of QTL-based evaluations, but requires paired whole genome sequencing and transcriptome data from a suitably large cohort.
-For a model to succeed at personal gene expression prediction, it must recognize which variants within a personal genome modulate gene expression and correctly identify the direction and magnitude of their effects; thus, this strategy indirectly tests each of the three tasks described above.
-This type of evaluation is also performed with input sequences and predictions centered at the gene start site rather than at each individual variant (see Section \ref{sec:makingVEPs}), which requires predicting distal variant effects.
-Both studies found that the supervised sequence-to-expression models they tested have poor performance when predicting inter-individual variation in gene expression for most genes and sometimes predict the opposite direction of effect, highlighting a major limitation of current models \cite{Sasse2023, Huang2023}.
-Follow-up work \cite{Drusinsky2024,Rastogi2024} found that fine-tuning existing models on paired personal genome and transcriptome data leads to some improvement on this task, with performance comparable to linear baselines \cite{Gamazon2015, gusev2016integrative}; however, this strategy does not yet generalize to genes that are unseen during fine-tuning, which suggests that it also does not generalize to unseen (rare or \textit{de novo}) variants.
-Parallel work indicates that personal genome training may improve prediction of local variant effects from local-context transcription initiation models \cite{he2024training}.
+A final area for improvement is predicting inter-individual variation in gene expression from personal genome sequences, a challenging task that requires models to identify which proximal and distal variants within a personal genome modulate gene expression and to correctly predict the direction and magnitude of their effects.
+Two studies tested the ability of supervised models to predict gene expression from personal genomes and reported poor performance when predicting inter-individual variation in gene expression for most genes \cite{Sasse2023, Huang2023}.
+For this type of evaluation, predictions are made at the gene TSS, which requires predicting distal effects for many of the personal genome variants, and are combined across the two phased haplotypes for each individual.
+Follow-up work \cite{Drusinsky2024,Rastogi2024, spiro2025scalable} found that fine-tuning models on paired personal genome and transcriptome data leads to improvement on this task, with performance comparable to linear variant-based models \cite{Gamazon2015, gusev2016integrative}, but only for genes seen during fine-tuning.
+The poor performance on unseen genes suggests that this strategy does not yet generalize to unseen (rare or \textit{de novo}) variants.
+However, independent work suggests that training on personal genome sequences can improve prediction of variant effects from local-context transcription initiation models \cite{he2024training} and that training on sequences containing rare variants associated with gene expression outliers can improve prediction of TSS-proximal variant effects \cite{Jaganathan2025promoterai}.